-Common sense, fixed and transparent pricing with protections like price locks, spend limits, and competitive hourlies.
+Transparent, commonsense, fixed pricing, or competitive hourlies, with protections like price locks, spend limits, and pace controls.

 No hidden fees.
 No surprise invoices.
 Pricing practices that build confidence and peace of mind instead of uncertainty or buyer's remorse.

-Modern web projects often require software licenses, paid memberships at online services, complex patches and updates, and more.
-Some of these special expenses are only incurred during initial implementation leading up to launch, but most of these requirements actually need to be funded continually throughout the life of the project.
+Modern projects often require software licenses, paid memberships at online services, complex patches and updates, and more.
+Some of these special expenses are only incurred during initial implementation leading up to launch, but many of these requirements actually need to be funded continually throughout the life of the project.

-Rather than burden stakeholders with unexpected and often steep renewal fees and unplanned charges arising from sporadic or unplanned maintenance labor, we guarantee transparency and predictability by pricing in a manner that eliminates surprises:
+Rather than burden stakeholders with unexpected and often steep renewal fees and unplanned charges arising from sporadic or unplanned maintenance labor, we guarantee transparency and predictability by pricing in a manner that eliminates surprises.
+These are our Pricing Pairs:

 1. Every feature has an Implementation Cost which covers all labors and licenses that are required to implement the feature in your project according to the agreed scope.

-2. Every feature has a Care and Maintenance Cost which covers all labors associated with patching and updating the feature, as well as continued funding of all applicable licenses, memberships, and other recurring obligations.
+2. Every feature has a Care and Continuity Cost, which applies if a Care and Continuity program is included, and covers all labors associated with patching and updating the feature, as well as continued funding of all applicable licenses, memberships, and other recurring obligations.

-Since some features don't cost us anything to implement or support, the Implementation Cost or the Care and Maintenence cost will sometimes be $0.
+Since some features don't cost us anything to implement or support, the Implementation Cost or the Care and Continuity cost will sometimes be $0.

 Competitive Hourlies

 Though the vast majority of our work is delivered at fixed prices, some duties must be charged hourly.
-Tasks such as live event support, repair of breakage caused by third parties, and various R&D engagements cannot always be scoped accurately, so fixed pricing is not available.
+Tasks such as live event support, repair of breakage caused by third parties, custom engineering where discovery is still underway, and various R&D engagements cannot always be scoped accurately, so fixed pricing is not available.

-In such cases, we charge $120/hour.
+In such cases, we charge $120/hour for work that can be completed during work hours (weekdays between 7am and 7pm).
 The discounted rate of $90/hour is applied automatically until your allotment of discount hours is used up.

 Spending Limits and Pace Controls

-Fixed prices allow a great deal of control over spending, but hourly work can introduce challenges to your cash flow and planning.
+Fixed prices give you a great deal of control over spending, but hourly work can still complicate planning if it is not managed properly.

 2. You can also set pace controls on the work you approve.
-For example, if you approve 8 hours of work, you can specify that it be performed at a rate of no more than 2 hours per week, 3 hours per month, or any other maximum number of hours that works for you.
-You can also request a minimum number of hours per week or month, but minimum hours cannot be guaranteed, while your max specified hours will always be honored.
+If you approve 8 hours, for example, you can ask that the work be performed at no more than 2 hours per week, 3 hours per month, or any other maximum pace that makes sense for your planning.

 Price Locks and Price Increase Caps

-Current and quoted prices are locked for no less than 1 year, and as many as 3 years, though we have never experienced an across-the-board price increase, and the few narrowly applied increases that we have implemented have been far less frequent than every 3 years.
+Current and quoted prices are locked for no less than 1 year, and as many as 3 years.
+That said, we have never experienced an across-the-board price increase, and the few narrowly applied increases that we have implemented have been far less frequent than every 3 years.
 Nevertheless, economic volatility increases the likelihood that our own costs will go up, and this is why a few of our prices can only be locked for 1 year.

 When we are finally forced to raise prices, we reset the lock period and cap increases at the following maximum rates: